SukhoiSu35/Computing-Assement-Yr-10--/Computing assement.md

 **Convergent Thinking**

-"An Impact vs Effort Matrix is a decision-making tool that helps prioritize tasks based on their potential impact and the effort required to complete them.
-It is a 2x2 grid that categorizes tasks into four quadrants:"
+"An Impact vs Effort Matrix is a decision making tool that helps prioritise tasks based on their potential impact and the effort required to complete them.
+It is a 2x2 grid that categorises tasks into four quadrants:"

 Below is the Impact / Effort Matrix which has organised my choice of apps on a cartesian plane.